Truth About Certification

-The member business is women-operated in practice;
+The business is women-operated in practice.

-The member business has experience in and a commitment to high ethical business standards in the real estate industry.
+The business has experience in and a commitment to high ethical business standards in the real estate industry.

-Third party, industry-specific certification - NAWRB is the only such certifier of women-owned businesses in real estate.
-Industry-specific certifications exist in the transporation, energy, and other industries.
+Third-party, industry-specific certification - NAWRB is the only such certifier of women-owned businesses in real estate.
+Industry-specific certifications exist in the transporation, energy and other industries.

-Third party certification - The two largest third party certifiers are the National Women Business Owners Corporation (NWBOC) and the Women's Business Enterprise National Council (WBENC).
-These entities provide widely recognized third-party certifications for women-owned businesses, however they do not specialize in the real estate industry.
+Third-party certification - The two largest third-party certifiers are the National Women Business Owners Corporation (NWBOC) and the Women's Business Enterprise National Council (WBENC).
+These entities provide widely-recognized, third-party certifications for women-owned businesses, however, they do not specialize in the real estate industry.

 Self-certification - To date, the federal government has allowed women-owned businesses to self-certify.
 This option has limited mechanisms to ensure that applicants are indeed women-owned businesses.
 The Women-Owned Small Business Program (WOSB) and the Economically Disadvantaged Women-Owned Small Business (EDWOSB) administered by the Small Business Association (SBA) still qualify under the "self-certification" designation.
 There are approved third-party certifiers for this program available on SBA.gov.
 This program is designed for women business owners pursing federal contracts; the SBA should be contacted directly for more information.
 The SBA also offers 8(a) Certification, which designates a business as small, using federal size guidelines.
 This certification is for any small business, not solely women-owned businesses.

 State and Local Certifications - Some states and other localities offer women-owned business certification.
 These certifications are most beneficial to businesses seeking contracts with applicable state and local government entities.
-For example, the state of California does not offer women-owned business set-asides in contracting opportunities, while the City of Los Angeles does.
+For example, the state of California does not offer women-owned business set-asides in contracting opportunities, while the city of Los Angeles does.
 Business owners should first explore contracting opportunities and recognized set-asides at the state and local levels.

 Minority-, Veteran-, and Veteran Disabled- Certifications - Other designations exist for a wider group of historically disadvantaged business owners.
 Those certifications require much of the same criteria; for example, like women-owned certification, the disadvantaged business owner must have a controlling stake (51% or more ownership).
-The National Minority Supplier Diversity Council (NMSDC) provides a widely recognized Minority-Owned Business certification, whereas veterans have a similar program to certify their businesses as well.
+The National Minority Supplier Diversity Council (NMSDC) provides a widely-recognized Minority-Owned Business certification, whereas veterans have a similar program to certify their businesses as well.